Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

 - Fantastic Racism: Against dwarves (which is something he seems to encourage amongst his own people), and even against his own people, somewhat, who are mostly Silvan elves while he himself is of a 'higher' kindred, the Sindar or Grey Elves.

 - Freudian Excuse: Judging by the way he talks, his asshole-ish ways are rooted in his heavily scarring battles of the past.
 His severely isolationist policies came about after the death of his wife, who was killed by orcs, as well as the dwarves withholding the White Gems of Lasgalen from him, which were the last remaining memento of his late wife.
+Indeed, a deleted scene in the first film has Thror tempt him close with the gems in a box, then snap it shut right in front of him--apparently for no reason other than that he could.
+You can kind of see why he might be carrying a grudge.

 - Freudian Trio: With Legolas and Tauriel; is the Super Ego of the group.